Digital Realty Trust Inc. (DLR) Shares Decline Despite Market Challenges

 DLR’s Market Performance

-DLR’s stock has seen a -0.61% decrease for the week, with a 14.98% rise in the past month and a 6.65% gain in the past quarter.
-The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 3.50% for Digital Realty Trust Inc. The simple moving average for the last 20 days is 2.98% for DLR stock, with a simple moving average of 1.37% for the last 200 days.
+DLR’s stock has seen a -1.18% decrease for the week, with a 15.17% rise in the past month and a 11.38% gain in the past quarter.
+The volatility ratio for the week is 2.52%, and the volatility levels for the past 30 days are at 3.47% for Digital Realty Trust Inc. The simple moving average for the past 20 days is 1.39% for DLR’s stock, with a 1.34% simple moving average for the past 200 days.

 Analysts’ Opinion of DLR